ansys/pyansys-dev-guide/doc/source/content_writing/content_how_tos/resolve_issues_causing_check_failures.rst

 Sometimes, however, the line that is too long is for a URL added to the ``linkcheck_ignore`` variable in the Sphinx configuration (``doc/source/conf.py``) file.
 Here is an example of how this can happen.
-The central links (``doc/source/links.rst``) file for this writer's guide contains named targets for joining the two Ansys GitHub accounts and another one for viewing the :file:`links.rst` file in the project's repository::
+The central links (``doc/source/links.rst``) file for this guide contains explict target names for joining the two Ansys GitHub accounts and another one for viewing the :file:`links.rst` file in the project's repository::

     .. _join_ansys_organization: https://myapps.microsoft.com/signin/8f67c59b-83ac-4318-ae96-f0588382ddc0?tenantId=34c6ce67-15b8-4eff-80e9-52da8be89706
     .. _join_ansys_internal_organization: https://myapps.microsoft.com/signin/42c0fa04-03f2-4407-865e-103af6973dae?tenantId=34c6ce67-15b8-4eff-80e9-52da8be89706
-    .. _Links_for_writers_guide: https://github.com/ansys-internal/pyansys-writer-guide/blob/main/doc/source/links.rst
+    .. _Links_for_dev_guide: https://github.com/ansys/pyansys-dev-guide/blob/main/doc/source/links.rst

 When building documentation, Sphinx checks all links to ensure that they are valid.
 In most cases, broken links are the result of formatting errors that you must fix manually.
 However, the